Village green: History

 Some greens that used to be commons, or otherwise at the centres of villages, have been swallowed up by a city growing around them.
 Sometimes they become a city park or a square and manage to maintain a sense of place.
-London has several of these, such as Newington Green, with Newington Green Unitarian Church anchoring the northern end.
+London has several of these; one example is Newington Green, with Newington Green Unitarian Church anchoring the northern end.

-Town expansion in the mid-20th century led in England to the formation of local conservation societies, often centring on village green preservation, as celebrated and parodied in The Kinks' album The Kinks Are The Village Green Preservation Society.
+In mid-20th-century England, town expansion led to the formation of local conservation societies, often centring on village green preservation, as celebrated and parodied in The Kinks' album The Kinks Are the Village Green Preservation Society.
 The Open Spaces Society is a present-day UK national campaigning body that continues this movement.

 Examples

 United States

-In the United States, the most famous example of a town green is probably the New Haven Green in New Haven, Connecticut.
+An example of a town green is the New Haven Green in New Haven, Connecticut.
 New Haven was founded by settlers from England and was the first planned city in the United States.
-Originally used for grazing livestock, the Green dates from the 1630s and is well preserved today despite lying at the heart of the city centre.
+Originally used for grazing livestock, the Green dates from the 1630s and now lies at the heart of the city centre.

 The largest green in the U.S. is a mile in length and can be found in Lebanon, Connecticut.
 This is the only village green in the United States still used for agriculture.
-One of the most unusual is the Dartmouth Green in Hanover, New Hampshire, which was owned and cleared by the college in 1770.
+One of the most unusual examples is the Dartmouth College Green in Hanover, New Hampshire, which was owned and cleared by the college in 1770.
 The college, not the town, still owns it and surrounded it with buildings as a sort of collegiate quadrangle in the 1930s, although its origin as a town green remains apparent.

 An example of a traditional American town green exists in downtown Morristown, NJ.
 The Morristown Green dates from 1715 and has hosted events ranging from executions to clothing drives.

 There are two places in the United States called Village Green: Village Green-Green Ridge, Pennsylvania, and Village Green, New York.
 Some New England towns, along with some areas settled by New Englanders such as the townships in the Connecticut Western Reserve, refer to their town square as a village green.
 The village green of Bedford, New York, is preserved as part of Bedford Village Historic District.